Ethambutol

 Disease/Condition Glossary

-Tuberculosis (TB): Tuberculosis is an infectious disease that affects the lungs, but it could also spread to other body parts such as the kidneys, brain, spine, and bone marrow.
+Tuberculosis (TB): Tuberculosis is an infectious disease that affects the lungs, but it can also spread to other body parts such as the kidneys, brain, spine, and bone marrow.
 Tuberculosis is caused by a bacteria named Mycobacterium tuberculosis.
 It is a contagious disease which can spread to others through small droplets released into the air by a person suffering from tuberculosis.
 Symptoms include a cough that lasts for a few weeks, pain while coughing or with normal breathing, unexplained fatigue, fever, night sweats, and loss of appetite and weight.
 People who smoke or consume alcohol, people diagnosed with HIV, and immune system problems are more likely at risk of developing active TB.

 FAQs